 - Migrate to Windows 10 – Much stable WMI and Windows core components

-- Use Automation and Community Tools to continuously monitor and fix the client health issues
+- Use Automation and Community Tools to monitor and fix the client’s health issues continuously

 - DO NOT run automation scripts without understanding the issue